User Management

-Crusoe Slurm User Management allows you to create multiple users that have access to your Slurm cluster.
-Each user represents a Linux user provisioned across all Slurm components — login, compute, and controller nodes.
-Users are managed via the SlurmUser Custom Resource.
-You can control access to each user by defining one or more SSH keys.
-Additionally, you can organize users into groups via the SlurmUserGroup Custom Resource for advanced features like partition access control.
+Crusoe Managed Slurm allows you to create multiple Linux users with access to your Slurm cluster.
+Each user is provisioned across all Slurm components — login nodes, compute nodes, and the controller.
+Users are managed via the SlurmUser Kubernetes Custom Resource, and groups via the SlurmUserGroup Custom Resource.

 Prerequisites

-Run the following command to find the SlurmCluster name:
+Run the following command to find the SlurmCluster name used as the clusterReference in user and group resources:

 NAMESPACE NAME AGE